klustria/helidon-mp-ocivault-unittest/Practices.md

 ## Overview
-In this lab exercise, you will be presented with a project that contains the complete source code of a Helidon Microprofile (MP) application that uses OCI Vault SDK integration, but does not have a unit test included.
+In this lab exercise, you will be presented with a project that contains the complete source code of a Helidon Microprofile (MP) application that uses OCI Vault SDK integration.
 By following and completing the steps in all the included practices, the goal is for you to understand how to create a unit test that uses `test doubles`.
 A `test double` is a generic term used for cases where some production objects, usually those that represent external dependencies, are replaced with simplified versions that simulate and behave like its production equivalent.
 By reducing complexity on those external dependencies in the form of `test doubles`, this allows code to be verified independently from them and at the same time, test the system's interaction with them.

 In this project, our external dependency is the OCI Vault service interaction used for creating and retrieving secrets.
 To simplify testing, we will use `test doubles` to replace the production implementation of the OCI Vault integration